osho81/car-rental-v2/README.md

 From the customer-web website, enables the similar functions for customers (non-administrators).
 Different access rights etc. will be described hereafter.

-Note that this car-rental-v2 is almost identical to the car-rental-v1, but this car-rental-v2 project is:
+Note that this car-rental-v2 is almost identical to the car-rental (v1), but this car-rental-v2 project is:
-- with optional microservices
+- with optional microservices, i.e. easier to use with or without related microservices
 - used in a fullstack project, see hereunder

 #### All projects belonging to the FULLSTACK car rental project can be found here: